 For now, it looks like LoL is still in the lead with millions of people playing every single day.
 Will another game take the crown in the future?
 It's entirely possible, but until that happens, LoL is the daddy for now!

-With a number of changes being made that are very popular with players, including the new rank system, the future looks bright.
-Our team have been crunching numbers and the trends show that we except League of Legends to hit 100 million active players this year - impressive!
+With a number of changes being made that are very popular with players, including the many new games, the future looks bright.
+It looks as though last years estimations weren't far from the mark, as Riot have released their official figures.
+80 million this year - impressive!

 Who knows where Riot & League of Legends go from here.
 Fortnite may be the king of online games for now, but perhaps League of Legends can make a return and reclaim the crown.
 Only time will tell.